Iconic Views of Santorini and Mykonos Will Draw You Back

 The windmills were in relative good repair but all had their sails wrapped up.
 It was unclear if any of these windmills were still put to functional use.
 It was great to get a close up with one of the iconic views of Santorini and Mykonos.

 Iconic Views of Santorini and Mykonos Will Call To You

 The iconic views of Santorini and Mykonos captivated us.
 They are both on the list of places we want to return to.
 We did not get to see the great sunset views.
 The water was crystal blue but a little cold in off season.
 We would love to explore the underwater world.
 I am sure we would get yet other iconic views of these popular Greek islands.

 And once we have finished in Santorini and Mykonos, there are many other Greek islands to hop to.
 Whether we are looking for history or wanting to see local culture, there is a Greek island for everyone!

-Have you visited Santorini and Mykonos?
-Which of the iconic views of the Greek islands is your favourite?
+Have you seen the iconic views of Santorini and Mykonos?
+Which of the Greek islands is your favourite?